Nydia Velázquez NY-07

 Early life, education and career

 Velázquez was born in the town of Limones in the municipality of Yabucoa, Puerto Rico, on March 28, 1953.[2]
-She grew up in Yabucoa[3] in a small house on the Río Limones.[1][4]
-Her father, Benito Velázquez Rodríguez, was a poor worker in the sugarcane fields who became a self-taught political activist and the founder of a local political party; he was also listed as Black (“de color”) on the census.[1][5]
+She grew up in a small house on the Río Limones with eight other siblings.[3][1][4]
+Her mother was Carmen Luisa Serrano Medina,[1] and her father, Benito Velázquez Rodríguez, was a low-income worker in the sugarcane fields who became a self-taught political activist and the founder of a local political party; he was also listed as “Black” on the 1940 U.S. census.[1][5]
 Political conversations at the Velázquez dinner table focused on workers’ rights.
-Her mother was Carmen Luisa Serrano Medina.[1]
-She was one of nine siblings.[1]

 Velázquez attended public schools[2] and skipped three grades as a child.[1]
-She became the first in her family to graduate from high school.[2][4]
-She became a student at University of Puerto Rico, Río Piedras at age 16.[1]
+She became the first person in her family to graduate from high school.[2][4]
+At age 16, she became a student at University of Puerto Rico, Río Piedras.[1]
 In 1974,[2] she received a B.A. degree in political science, magna cum laude, and became a teacher.[1][4]
 In college, Velázquez supported Puerto Rican independence; by the time she ran for Congress in 1992, Velázquez no longer addressed the issue, saying that it must be left up to the Puerto Rican people.[1]

 In 1976, Velázquez received an M.A. degree in political science from New York University.[2]
 She served as an instructor of political science at the University of Puerto Rico at Humacao from 1976 to 1981.[2]
 After returning to New York City, Velázquez was an adjunct professor of Puerto Rican studies at Hunter College from 1981 to 1983.[2][1]